proficy/documentation/README.md

 ![](pictures/presale1.jpg)

+**IMPORTANT: Please synchronize your system time before pressing start!
+Go to Time.is and check your offset.
+If needed, right click on your system time -> change date & time -> synchronize -> check your offset again
+If you don't do this, you are likely to snipe too early or too late.**

 ### **Tab General**
 **DxSale Link or ID:** Simply paste the sale URL here or type in the sale ID.
 **BNB Amount:** The amount of BNB you want to contribute per wallet.